tanchu-git/databricks-mini-project/README.md

-# Mini project with Databricks and Azure.
+# Mini project with Azure Databricks.

 The Ergast Developer API provides a historical record of motor racing data for non-commercial purposes.
 The API provides data for the Formula One series, from the beginning of the world championships in 1950.